Returning to the United States on an Expired U.S. Passport

 - Dark glasses or nonprescription glasses with tinted lenses are not acceptable unless you need them for medical reasons.
 A medical certificate may be required.

 As a security enhancement, we no longer amend valid passports.
 Instead, customers requesting name changes, extension of validity for limited passports or correction of a printing error will apply for replacement passports.
 If the change is within one year after issuance, they will submit a U.S. Passport Re-Application Form (DS-5504) together with the passport that needs the change, the documentation required, and new passport pictures.
 There will be no charge.
 If the change is more than one year after issuance, customers will need to submit an application for a new passport and pay the normal fees.

 1. Both parents must appear together and sign; or

 Both parents must appear together and sign or

-2. One parent appears, signs, and submits the second parent’s notarized Form DS-3053, Statement of Consent: Issuance of a Passport to a Minor Under Age 16 (PDF 52 KB), authorizing passport issuance for the child or submits a notarized, written statement of consent from the non-appearing parent (including the child’s name and date of birth, as well as parent’s identification information or a copy of his/her ID) authorizing passport issuance for the child or
+2. One parent appears, signs, and submits the second parent’s original notarized Form DS-3053, Statement of Consent: Issuance of a Passport to a Minor Under Age 16 (PDF 52 KB), authorizing passport issuance for the child or submits an original notarized, written statement of consent from the non-appearing parent (including the child’s name and date of birth, as well as parent’s identification information or a copy of his/her ID) authorizing passport issuance for the child or

 3. One parents appears, signs, and submits primary evidence of sole authority to apply (such as one of the following):